 I know I should not let his issues bother me, and I am very confident in my work.
 However I think I need to address this with him somehow.
 Do you have any advice on what to say to him exactly?
 I don’t want to create a hostile environment since this is a small firm, but I cannot let this continue any further.

 I’m afraid you’ve discovered one of the cardinal rules of life: DO NOT TALK ABOUT MONEY.
 True, some firms are lockstep, and there is a sort of freedom when everyone knows what everyone’s making.
 But every other job in the world?
 Make like The Go-Go’s and keep your lips sealed.
-(Pictured above: Old Coins, originally uploaded to Flickr by underactive.)
+(2018 updated images (at top and on pin) via Stencil.
+Originally pictured (thumbnail above): Old Coins, originally uploaded to Flickr by underactive.)

 Now that the cat’s out of the bag, though, I think you’ve got a few options.